kellysjohnson/API-Trial-Set/README.md

 #### API-Trial-Set

 ###### Application for identification of birds based on sound and/or image.
-Will include a input test field and testing
-###### to identify whether the user input the correct answer for the bird provided.
+Will include a input test field and testing to identify whether the user correctly identify the bird based on image, or sound, depending on which mode the user has selected.

 ###### Bird will be selected randomly and displayed to the viewer.
-Points will be awarded and level acheivements will receive
-###### items in a pre-divised methodology for acheiving and cool, interactive, and unique result.
+Points will be awarded and level acheived.
+At each level items will be given to the user in a pre-divised methodology for acheiving a cool, interactive, and unique result.
+Verison one will include points awarded.
+Will not include level ups and items given to the user.

 ##### Super thanks  to http://avibase.bsc-eoc.org/myavibase.jsp  AND   http://www.xeno-canto.org/ and all users